jacopotagliabue/recs-at-resonable-scale/README.md

 ![Recs at reasonable scale](/images/stack.jpg)

-For an in-depth explanation of the philosophy behind the approach, please check the companion blog post (forthcoming) or watch our [NVIDIA Summit keynote](https://youtu.be/9rouLchcC0k?t=147).
+For an in-depth explanation of the philosophy behind the approach, please check the companion [blog post](https://medium.com/nvidia-merlin/nvidia-merlin-meets-the-mlops-ecosystem-building-a-production-ready-recsys-pipeline-on-cloud-1a16c156166b) or watch our [NVIDIA Summit keynote](https://youtu.be/9rouLchcC0k?t=147).

 _If you like this project please add a star on Github here and check out / share / star the [RecList](https://github.com/jacopotagliabue/reclist) package._